Nowhere these days is truly untouched or undiscovered ... but some places feel like they are. I’d like to help others find them.

-Down under - the term often refers to just Australia, but can include New Zealand too.
+Down under - the term usually refers to just Australia, but it can include New Zealand too.
 I apply it to both countries.
 Geographically speaking, New Zealand is more down and further under than Australia!

 Roads less travelled, off the beaten track (and similar terms) - nowhere these days is truly undiscovered, despite the efforts of tourist advertising to convey that impression.
 When I use terms like these I’m referring to places you can get to in a normal vehicle, but which have significantly less traffic than where most visitors go, and are relatively uncrowded.
 You may not have these places to yourself … although in Australia and New Zealand, outside of holiday seasons, you often will.

 This website exists purely as a hobby, and any opinions expressed in my writings are entirely my own.
 I do not have any vested interests in any of the businesses or travel-related products I write about, and I do not receive any benefit from recommending or writing favourably about anything.
 You can't be influenced by commercial affiliations or advertisers when you don't have any!

 If, in the future, I am ever offered any form of reward for writing reviewing something on this website, that fact would be clearly disclosed with the relevant writing.
 I'm not against being rewarded for writing a review (as long as I could write my own honest opinion), but that hasn't happened and I don't seek it.

 My name is Graham Barker and I live in Perth, Western Australia.
 I have an IT background and a day job as a library technician in the area of health research.
 Outside of work I enjoy reading, writing, photography, hiking, dabbling with technology, and of course travel.
 I used to enjoy skiing too, but age and injuries take their toll ... and Perth is a long way from any snow.